HomeArticlesGuideMarathon Training Guide

 Sub-3:00 90-110km+

-The 10% rule: increase weekly mileage by no more than roughly 10% from one week to the next, with periodic "down weeks" every 3–4 weeks where mileage drops 20–30% to allow the body to absorb the preceding buildup.
-This is the single most effective injury-prevention guideline in distance running — the vast majority of overuse injuries (shin splints, IT band syndrome, stress fractures) trace back to mileage increasing faster than tissue could adapt.
+The 10% rule: increase weekly mileage by no more than roughly 10% from one week to the next, with periodic down weeks every 3 to 4 weeks where mileage drops 20 to 30% so the body can absorb the preceding buildup.
+This is the single most effective injury-prevention guideline in distance running.
+Most overuse injuries, shin splints, IT band syndrome, stress fractures, trace back to mileage increasing faster than tissue could adapt.

 Cross-training and strength work deserve a place in the weekly plan even though they don't add running mileage.
 One or two short strength sessions per week, focused on hips, glutes, and core, measurably reduce injury risk over a multi-month training cycle by improving the body's ability to absorb repetitive impact.
-Low-impact cardio (cycling, swimming, the elliptical) on an easy day can substitute for an easy run when minor niggling pain needs a day of reduced impact without losing aerobic fitness entirely.
-Tracking BMI and body composition trends over a training cycle is also useful context — sustainable, gradual weight loss with adequate fuel intake supports performance, but aggressive weight loss during heavy training weeks usually backfires through fatigue and impaired recovery.
+Low-impact cardio, cycling, swimming, the elliptical, on an easy day can substitute for an easy run when minor niggling pain needs a day of reduced impact without losing aerobic fitness entirely.
+Tracking BMI and body composition trends over a training cycle is useful context too.
+Sustainable, gradual weight loss with adequate fuel intake supports performance, but aggressive weight loss during heavy training weeks usually backfires through fatigue and impaired recovery.

 Step 3: Calculate Training Calorie Needs